bconglet/Pantoner/readme.md

 ## Pantone.scss

 A more complete library of 3,193 Pantone colors in a Sass function.
 Feed it the color number or name and it'll output hex colors.
 Since it uses a custom Sass function, you must have at least **Sass 3.1.0+**.
+Contains both Coated (`-c`) and Uncoated (`-u`) colors.

 *****